Rostyslav-Panto/MultiagentUkrainesimulation/README.md

 At a high level, the simulator currently models:
   - a population with a realistic age distribution, where each person has a distinct pre-defined programmable stochastic (or deterministic) behavior routine
-  - several heterogeneous locations like schools, homes, stores, bars, restaurants, etc., with different characteristics, such as open times, capacity, contact rates, etc.
+  - several heterogeneous locations like schools, homes, stores, restaurants, etc., with different characteristics, such as open times, capacity, contact rates, etc.
   - testing with false positive/negative rates
   - imperfect public adherence to social distancing measures